iamshamikb/Card-Game-War/README.md

 # Card-Game-War
-This is an implementation of Card Game named War.
+This is a complete implementation of Card Game named War.
+It simulates two players playing the game.